naturallaw777/Sovran_SystemsOS/DIY Install Sovran_SystemsOS.md

 ### Procedure One - Installing base NixOS

- 1. On the first machine download the latest NixOS <u>minimal</u> (64-bit Intel/AMD) image from here: https://nixos.org/download
+ 1. Still on the first machine with Linux OS already installed, download the latest NixOS <u>minimal</u> (64-bit Intel/AMD) image from here: https://nixos.org/download
  2. Burn that ISO image onto the USB thumb drive.
  3. Insert the newly created USB thumb drive with the ISO image into the second machine (the one you are installing Sovran_SystemsOS).
  4. Reboot the second machine while the USB thumb drive is inserted and boot into the USB thumb drive.
 This may require you to press the F7 or F12 key at boot.
 (Also, make sure the second machine has "safe boot" turned off in the UEFI[BIOS]).